 - While exotic holidays may be on your bucket list, the more you spend your holiday close to home (e.g. Denmark), the more you reduce your environmental footprint.

-- Find out if the destination works with sustainability.
-There are different labels, which you can read on the GSTC website.
+- Find out if the destination supports sustainability.
+Get familiar with different labels and certification on the Global Sustainable Tourism Counsel's (GSTC) website.

-- If you travel to less fortunate countries, make sure to support the local population by eating at local restaurants and staying at local accommodations.
-You contribute directly to the local economy and ensure that those who live with tourism also benefit from tourism.
+- If you travel to less developed countries, support the local population by eating at local restaurants and staying at local accommodations.
+By doing so, you contribute directly to the local economy and ensure that those who work in the tourism industry benefit the most.